a

 Conclusion: Transform a good QMS into a great one

 Continual Improvement is intended to help transform a good QMS into a great one.
-By changing the QMS in a controlled manner, the organisation is able to match the changing needs of customers and end-users.
+By changing the QMS in a controlled manner, the organisation can match the changing needs of customers and end-users.
 Too often in the past little more than lip service has been paid to improvement.

-In implementing ISO 9001:2015, make sure your organization doesn't miss out on the real opportunities here.
+In implementing ISO 9001:2015, ensure your organisation gets all the real opportunities here.
 Improvements can work wonders for the bottom line.
 The result can be a greater appreciation by your management colleagues of what the QMS can contribute.
-And of what you personally can contribute - could help your personal bottom line also!
+And what you can contribute could also help your bottom line!

 New call-to-action